 - Confirm that nested virtualization is enabled by looking for a non-zero response to:

 - Finally, install a hypervisor for your nested GCP (KVM is a fantastic choice.)

 sudo apt-get update && sudo apt-get install qemu-kvm -y

-While these instructions only apply to Google Compute Engine, you can easily run into the same issues on bare metal, or on cloud instances that come from other providers, such as Amazon Web Services.
+While these instructions only apply to GCP when you want to enable nested virtualization, Google Cloud isn’t the only platform where you’ll encounter this problem., you can easily run into the same issues on bare metal machines running an OS like Windows Server, or on cloud instances that come from another cloud platform, such as Amazon Web Services.
 The solution depends on your environment.
-For example, if you’re trying to run nested virtualization on your desktop machine, it might be a matter of changing BIOS settings.
+For example, if you’re trying to run nested virtualization on your desktop intel machine (maybe for better data privacy), it might be a matter of changing BIOS settings.
 For Hyper-V, you need to change settings on the VM itself (assuming that other requirements, such as an appropriate processor, are met).